drlippman/IMathAS-Extras/AWS/setup.md

 #### 01-logformat.sh

-This atually should go in `.platform/hooks/postdeploy/` rather than `.ebextensions`.
+This should go in `.platform/hooks/postdeploy/` rather than `.ebextensions`.
 This changes the log format to include `X-Forwarded-For` so you can see the actual user IP rather than just the ALB IP.
 This replaces `custom_log.config`